scaleway/serverless-examples/functions/go-mongo/README.md

 ## Local testing

-For testing you can use [Go Offline Testing](https://github.com/scaleway/serverless-functions-go).
+For testing, you can use [Go Offline Testing](https://github.com/scaleway/serverless-functions-go).

 To run locally, execute: `go run cmd/main.go`.